DRAFT: Constitution of the Kingdom of Union Jacks

 1. The Police may only search the Property of a Citizen either with their express verbal or written consent or with the approval of a Search Warrant by a Judge.

-2. The Police may only sieze the Property of a Citizen with the approval of a Search and Siezure Warrant by a judge that explicitly outlines what Property may be siezed for criminal proceedings.
+2. The Police may only seize the Property of a Citizen with the approval of a Search and Seizure Warrant by a judge that explicitly outlines what Property may be seized for criminal proceedings.

-1. If the Citizen is not found guilty of the infraction that resulted in the Search and Siezure Warrant being signed, the Citizen has the right to receive their property.
+1. If the Citizen is not found guilty of the infraction that resulted in the Search and Seizure Warrant being signed, the Citizen has the right to receive their property.

 7. All Citizens have the right to vote for whichever political Party, mayoral Candidate, Council Leader, etc. that they desire without undue and unwanted influence by any outside Party, including and especially the State.